The Valentine’s supermarket meal deals to know about for date night

 - What’s included: Starter, main, side, dessert and soft drink (£20 to add an alcoholic drink)

-With 14 dishes hailing from its “irresistible” range on the menu, the Co-op’s Valentine’s Day meal will soon be up for grabs for just £12 if you’re a Co-op member card holder – otherwise it will cost £15.
-Starring the all new Mediterranean antipasti selection (which is suitable for vegans), Scotch eggs and garlic and parsley tear Camembert, the starter menu consist of four dishes, while you can expect a choice of steak, wild garlic chicken kyiv, salmon and prawn en croute and a vegan option of mushroom wellington parcels for, the main event.
+With 14 dishes hailing from its “irresistible” range on the menu, the Co-op’s Valentine’s Day meal is up for grabs for just £12, if you’re a Co-op member card holder – otherwise it will cost £15.
+Choose between the all new Mediterranean antipasti selection (£3.50, Coop.co.uk), which is suitable for vegans; garlic-and-parsley sharing bread with camembert (£4, Coop.co.uk), and Scotch eggs (£3.50, Coop.co.uk) to start.
+This is followed by a choice of steak (£7.50, Coop.co.uk), wild garlic chicken kyiv (£5, Coop.co.up), salmon and prawn en croute (£6, Coop.co.uk) and a vegan option of mushroom wellington parcels (£4, Coop.co.uk) for, the main event.

 Read more about the Co-op’s Valentine’s Day meal deal